TIM Evaluation Tools

-This tool is designed to guide principals, teachers, and others through the process of evaluating the level of technology integration within a particular lesson.
-When completed, the tool indicates a profile for the observed lesson in terms of the Technology Integration Matrix.
-With multiple observations, the TIM-O helps evaluators get a clear picture of the professional development needs of the teacher to support further technology integration.
+The TIM-O is a flexible tool for classroom walkthroughs that can be used for formative feedback, peer coaching, grant evaluation, or professional development planning.
+The TIM-O is a web-based system that works on any device and requires no software installation.
+It’s designed to guide principals, teachers, and others through the process of evaluating the level of technology integration within a particular lesson.
+When completed, the tool produces a profile for the observed lesson in terms of the Technology Integration Matrix.

 As teachers increase integration of technology in their classrooms, they begin to take more responsibility for ensuring its effective use with students.
 The ARTI tool provides a framework for teachers to design and conduct their own action research projects.
-ARTI takes teachers through the five basic steps of an action research project including: identification of a question, description of the context, data collection, analysis, and the creation of findings.
-In each step, ARTI guides teachers in recording the necessary details that are then saved to a central database for each instance of TIM-Tools.
+ARTI guides teachers through the five basic steps of an action research project: identification of a question, description of the context, data collection, analysis, and the creation of findings.